Italy Visa and Passport Requirements

 Schengen Visas

-Italy is a Schengen country, so the Schengen visa scheme applies.
+Italy is a member of the Schengen Area, so Schengen visa rules apply.

 Temporary residence

-EU nationals: Will a residence permit for more than 90 days.
+EU nationals: Will need a residence registration certificate for stays longer than 90 days.

 Working days

 Schengen visa applications usually take 15 to 21 calendar days, but sometimes up to 45 days.
-Be mindful of the national holidays in Italy as they may affect the processing time.
+Be mindful of national holidays in Italy, as they may affect processing times.
 It is recommended to submit applications at least four weeks prior to departure.

 Sufficient Funds